horea-chivu/hc-vim/README.md

 Then you will be promted to execute *ubuntu-dependencies* file in order to install required dependencies for Vim to work correctly.
 If you want to do it later, manually, run the followig command: `bash ~/.hc-vim/ubuntu-dependencies`.

+# On Mac OS
+First, install vim, curl and git.
+* `brew install vim macvim git curl`

+Then execute in terminal: `bash <(curl -s https://raw.githubusercontent.com/horea-chivu/hc-vim/master/viminstall)`

+You will be asked if you installed the dependencies.
+If no, please inter **n**, install what is listed in ~/.hc-vim/mac-dependencies file and the run:
+* `bash ~/.hc-vim/vimupdate`
+and then when you are asked again the same question, press **y** and **Enter**.

 ## Integration with Neovim

 Neovim *is*/*could be* the future of Vim.
-After running *ubuntu-dependencies* one way or another, you may install Neovim, and link it with this configuratins and plugins.
+After the normal installation is done, you may install Neovim, and link it with this configuratins and plugins.

+# On Ubuntu Based
 To install, pick **just one** of the following repos and run in the terminal(the first one is recomended):
 * `sudo add-apt-repository ppa:neovim-ppa/stable`
 * `sudo add-apt-repository ppa:neovim-ppa/unstable`